scottctr/NStateManager/README.md

 ![POSv1](https://github.com/scottctr/NStateManager/blob/master/Examples/NStateManager.Example.Sale.Console/POSv1.png)

-You can use any IComparable to represent your states, but we'll use an enum for this example:
+You can use any IComparable to represent your states, but we'll use an enum for this example.
 ```C#
 public enum SaleState { Open, Complete }
 ```